Naludrag/AIT/Labo1/Labo1.md

 ****1.3.6 Quit parted and verify that there are now two special files in /dev that correspond to the two partitions.****

-To verify if the two new special files were cretaed we used the `ls /dev/sd*`.
+To verify if the two new special files were created we used the command `ls /dev/sd*`.
 ```bash
 ubuntu@mobile:~$ ls /dev/sd*
 /dev/sda  /dev/sda1  /dev/sdb  /dev/sdb1  /dev/sdb2